--People who say they are open-minded are usually the ones who refuses to listen to opposing views.
-To be truly open-minded, you have to read, watch, and listen to things you really hate to hear.
+People who say they are open-minded are usually the ones who refuses to listen to opposing views.
+To be truly open-minded, you have to read, watch, and listen to things you really hate to hear and are uncomfortable.
 Sometimes, you might end up agreeing with something from the other side that you didn’t think you would.
 If you disagree with everything that is said, you are not open-minded.

--I believe in civility and chivalry.
+I believe in civility and chivalry.
 Open doors for women, treat people with respect (even those you hate), and partake in civil conversations.
 Don’t act like Keith Olbermann and Bill O’Reilly.
-That’s the garbage that has ruined civility and respect.
+They are the garbage that has ruined the basic things about dialogue and conversation: censoring different views, attacking those who do not think like you.
 You want respect, lower your voice, have a good argument, and debate like a human being.
-Not like a damn lunatic unhinged.
+Not like a unhinged shrieking dolt.

 If it’s that hard for you to do that, then it’s a “you” problem.
 Being unable to do that means that no one will do the same for you.

--Love your family, love your significant other, love your dog, love your friends, and love your parents.
+Love your family, love your significant other, love your dog, love your friends, and love your parents.
 Like everything else.
-Money, materialistic things, food, cars, to name a few, you can like.
-They don’t love you.
+Money, materialistic things, food, cars, and politics, to name a few, you can like.
+They don’t love you back.